mortie/dtcanon/README.md

-# DTCanon: Tool to parse, canonicalize, diff and wrangle devicetree files
+# DTCanon: A tool to canonicalize and wrangle devicetree files

 While working on embedded Linux type projects, I frequently have a need to deal with devicetree files in various ways.
 DTCanon is a tool I've made which can parse .dts files and transform them.

+## Features

 Here's a list of things which DTCanon can do:

-**Parse a .dts file and included .dtsi and header files,** outputting a single .dts file with all C preprocessor macros expanded and all overrides resolved.
+### Parse a .dts file and included .dtsi + header files

+DTCanon will output a single .dts file with all C preprocessor macros expanded and all overrides resolved.
 In addition, all nodes are sorted within their parent node, and all formatting is normalized.